 How to sharpen charcoal pencils

 There you have it, the image above is how to properly sharpen a charcoal pencil.
-As you can see, it is quite a bit different than you usual way to sharpen a regular pencil or even how these come if pre sharpened.
+As you can see, it is quite a bit different than your usual way to sharpen a regular pencil or even how these come if pre-sharpened.
 As you can see, this unusual way to sharpen your pencil makes it look weak and fragile.
 Though the integrity is slightly at risk, as you learn to use it, you will find it doesn’t become much of an issue.